-In 2016, Johnson & Johnson voluntarily recalled their Ethicon Physiomesh™ Composite Mesh.
+In 2016, Johnson & Johnson voluntarily recalled their Ethicon Physiomesh, Composite Mesh.
 Ethicon reviewed two studies of their composite mesh.
-These studies monitored the progress of patients who had their product .
+These studies monitored the progress of patients who had their product.
 In both cases, the results showed a higher incidence of new surgery or hernia recurrence in patients using the composite mesh.

 C-Qur Mesh Recall & Injunction

 In 2013, the FDA issued a recall for C-Qur Mesh, manufactured by Atrium Medical Corporation.
-However, this particular recall had nothing to do with the products safety.
+However, this particular recall had nothing to do with the safety of the products.
 Instead, a flaw in the packaging caused the device to stick to the inside lining, making it unusable.
 Unfortunately, this was only one of the problems discovered at Atrium Medical Corporation.

 After a multi-year investigation, the government issued a permanent injunction against Atrium Medical Corporation in 2015.
 The report found that the company failed to address multiple safety violations.
-In 2017, they are one of several companies facing class action lawsuits over defective surgical mesh.
+In 2017, they were one of several companies facing class-action lawsuits over the defective surgical mesh.

 Other Hernia Mesh Recalls